pyeventsourcing/esdbclient/README.md

 disabled.

-This method has a required `name` argument, which is a Python `str` that specifies the name of the projection to be disabled.
+This method has a required `name` argument, which is a Python `str` that specifies the name of the projection to be enabled.

 This method also has two optional arguments, `timeout` and `credentials`.